shivam7086/tt06-chisel-template/docs/info.md

 sections.

 You can also include images in this folder and reference them in the markdown.
-Each image must be less than 512 kb in size, and the combined size of all images must be less than 1 MB.
+Each image must be less than 512 kb in size and the combined size of all images must be less than 1 MB.
 -->

 ## How it works

-Explain how your project works

-We want to design Pluse width Modulation (PWM) with 50MHz input Frequency.
+We want to design Pulse width Modulation (PWM) with a 50000000 Hz input Frequency.

 ## How to test

-We check our design with the hlep of OpenROAD flow script (ORFS).
+We check our design with the help of the OpenROAD flow script (ORFS).

 ## External hardware